 When selecting ERP Malaysia, it’s crucial to assess the support and training provided by the vendor.
 Implementing ERP can be intricate.
 Hence, opt for a vendor offering thorough training and continuous assistance.

-Also, the reputation and performance history of the ERP vendor should be evaluated.
+Also, the reputation and performance history of the Malaysia ERP system vendor should be evaluated.
 Choose one with a strong track record and presence in Malaysia to ensure adequate support and expertise for your success.

 Conclusion